openoms/bitcoin-tutorials/fulcrum.md

 # sudo rm -rf /mnt/hdd/app-storage/fulcrum/db
 ```
 ## Docker setup
-The database persisted and serving on port 50025.
+The database persisted and serving on ports tcp: 50025, ssl: 50027.

 Will mount the existing database from (can be any directory to sync new in < 10h on an SSD):
 ```